poa00/WindowsLayoutSnapshot/README.md

 WindowsLayoutSnapshot is a windows app to remember and restore window sizes and positions.

-You can download the binary from the <a href="https://github.com/lapo-luchini/WindowsLayoutSnapshot/releases/latest">release page</a>.
+You can download the binary from the [release page](../../releases).
 There's no installer; you can just put it in your Startup folder.

 The app takes a "snapshot" of your windows layouts every thirty minutes.
 You can see the list of snapshots when you click on the tray menu icon.

 ## Features
 * When there are many stored snapshots, all very recent ones are shown, plus more spaced-out but distant past snapshots.